 That graphic tee might say “Future Astronaut,” and while it might be right, bold prints, characters, or logos can steal the show, in the wrong way.
 For a timeless look, stick with subtle textures and soft prints (like gingham or delicate florals).

 Stick with clothing that enhances, not overpowers.
+Simple is always better.

 The goal is individuality without distraction.